2022- 2023 Grant Timeline

 - Grant applications are submitted online via Google link from your ‘misd.net’ account.
 Teachers were sent an email from email@example.com on December 4th with the link.

-- Use this grant application template as a guide when preparing to write your grant.
+- Use the above grant application template/worksheet as a guide when preparing to write your grant.

 - We recommend you compose your grant in word.